Capt Anthony Simone

 With little control of the spinning helicopter, Capt Simone was somehow able to steer to an area away from the prepared Landing Zone, no doubt saving lives on the ground.
 Capt Simone, one of two survivors in the crash, sustained a severe traumatic brain injury (TBI).

 Initially treated at a local field hospital, Capt Simone was airlifted to Landstuhl, Germany before being transported stateside.
 Spending 6 weeks in a coma, Capt Simone’s hospital and recovery journey has taken him to Brook Army Medical Center in San Antonio, TX, the James Haley VA in Tampa, Bethesda National Naval Medical Center, the Rehabilitation Institute of Chicago, and eventually the Hines VA in Illinois.

-Captain Simone enjoys spending time with his wife, Andrea, and their two young children.
+Captain Simone enjoys spending time with his wife, Andrea, and their three children.
 He enjoys archery and attends weekly meetings with the Joliet Archery Club.
 He has also taken up cycling.
 Tony has always wanted to help others and hopes to one day work with injured Veterans who are experiencing challenges.
 A native of Pennsylvania, Tony has set his roots down in Andrea’s hometown and is an active member of the VFW and the American Legion, enjoying the camaraderie of his peers and a local support network.

 Captain Simone is grateful to have received a specially adapted home built by Homes For Our Troops.
 The home is a place where he and his family can live without barriers and focus on the future.
 Tony says, “No matter what you want in life…make the most of what you get…maximize your results.
 Thank you for helping me to maximize mine.”